 Apple’s astonishing success

-In January 2006, Apple had surpassed the value of Dell, the company whose founder once said he’d shut down Apple and refund its shareholders.
-A few years later, Apple overtook Microsoft as well — besting the tech giant that had dominated the 1990s.
+In January 2006, Apple surpassed the value of Dell, the company whose founder once said he’d shut down Apple and refund its shareholders.
+A few years later, Apple overtook Microsoft as well — besting the tech giant that dominated the 1990s.
 In August 2011, Apple briefly overtook ExxonMobil to become the world’s most valuable company.

 And it just kept climbing from there…

 At the end of February 2012, Apple surpassed the $500 billion market cap, then smashed through $600 billion in April.
 By September 2012, Apple was valued at upward of $650 billion.